parkerdavis1/agave-portfolio/content/projects/harmonic-clouds/index.md

 ## Desciption

-A simple web application written in vanilla Javascript that plays a series of randomly generated [just intonation](https://en.wikipedia.org/wiki/Just_intonation) chords, specifically notes from the [harmonic series](<https://en.wikipedia.org/wiki/Harmonic_series_(music)>).
+A simple web application written in vanilla Javascript using the Web Audio API.
+It plays a series of randomly generated [just intonation](https://en.wikipedia.org/wiki/Just_intonation) chords, specifically notes from the [harmonic series](<https://en.wikipedia.org/wiki/Harmonic_series_(music)>).

 The notes fade in and out, the notes of each chord staggered and panned.
 There are no effects such as reverb or delay.
 There is a single lowpass filter with an envelope on each oscillator.